-An agreement of one party (for ex¬ample, a local agency) to borrow securities at a specified price from a second party (for example, another local agency) with a simultaneous agreement by the first party to return the security at a specified price to the second party on demand or at a specified date.
+An agreement of one party (for example, a local agency) to borrow securities at a specified price from a second party (for example, another local agency) with a simultaneous agreement by the first party to return the security at a specified price to the second party on demand or at a specified date.
 These agreements generally are collateralized and involve a third party custodian to hold the securities and collateral.
-Economically similar to reverse repurchase agreement. and ten years.
-Bonds are long-term obligations that generally mature in ten years or more.
+Economically similar to reverse repurchase agreement.